 Toys for entertaining your dog.
 Fashionable harnesses/leashes.

-A comfortable bed and perhaps crate.
+A comfortable bed and perhaps a crate.

 Accessories like the must-have rhinestone collar, among other things.